CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 ```

 The `allas_conf` command above asks for your CSC password (the same that you use to login to CSC servers).
 After that it lists
-your projectc in Allas and ask you to define the project that will be used.
-After that _allas_conf_ generates rclone configuration file for Allas service and autheticates the connections to a selected project in Allas.
-The authentication information is stored into shell variables `OS_AUTH_TOKEN` and `OS_STORAGE_URL`.
-The authentication is valid for max 3 hours.
-Hoverver you can refrresh the authentication at any time my running _allas_conf_ again.
+your projects in Allas and asks you to define the project that will be used.
+After that _allas_conf_ generates rclone configuration file for Allas service and autheticates the connection to the selected project in Allas.
+The authentication information is stored into shell variables `OS_AUTH_TOKEN` and `OS_STORAGE_URL` that are valid for max 3 hours.
+Hoverver you can refresh the authentication at any time my running _allas_conf_ again.
 The environment variables are available only for that login session, so if you log into Puhti in another session, you need to authenticate again in there to access Allas.

 ## Create buckets and upload objects